Nelson, New Zealand: Nelson Province

 From 1853 until 1876, when provincial governments were abolished, Nelson was the capital of Nelson Province.
-The province itself was much larger than present-day Nelson City and included all of the present-day Buller, Kaikoura, Marlborough, Nelson, and Tasman, as well as the Grey District north of the Grey River and the Hurunui District north of the Hurunui River.
+The province itself was much larger than present-day Nelson City and included all of the present-day Buller, Kaikōura, Marlborough, Nelson, and Tasman, as well as the Grey District north of the Grey River and the Hurunui District north of the Hurunui River.
 The Marlborough Province split from Nelson Province in October 1859.

-Nelson provincial anniversary
+Provincial anniversary

 Nelson Anniversary Day is a public holiday observed in the northern half of the South Island of New Zealand, being the area's provincial anniversary day.
 It is observed throughout the historic Nelson Province, even though the provinces of New Zealand were abolished in 1876.
-The modern area of observation includes all of Nelson City and includes all of the present-day Buller, Kaikoura, Marlborough, Tasman districts as well as the Grey District north of the Grey River / Māwheranui and the Hurunui District north of the Hurunui River.
-The holiday usually falls on the Monday closest to 1 February, the anniversary of the arrival of the first New Zealand Company boat, the Fifeshire on 1 February 1842.
+The modern area of observation includes all of Nelson City and includes all of the present-day Buller, Kaikōura, Marlborough, Tasman districts as well as the Grey District north of the Grey River / Māwheranui and the Hurunui District north of the Hurunui River.
+The holiday usually falls on the Monday closest to 1 February, the anniversary of the arrival of the first New Zealand Company boat, the Fifeshire, on 1 February 1842.

 Anniversary celebrations in the early years featured a sailing regatta, horse racing, running races, shooting and ploughing matches.
 In 1892, the Nelson Jubilee Celebration featured an official week-long programme with church services, sports, concerts, a ball and a grand display of fireworks.

 Time gun

-In 1858 the Nelson Provincial Council erected a time gun at the spot on Brittania Heights where in 1841, Captain Wakefield erected his flagpole.
+In 1858, the Nelson Provincial Council erected a time gun at the spot on Brittania Heights where Captain Wakefield erected his flagpole in 1841.
 The gun was fired each Saturday at noon to give the correct time.
 The gun is now preserved as a historical relic and the Songer Tree marks the site on Signal Hill of the original flagpole.